BridgesLab/PrecisionNutrition/Human Genetics/README.md

 ## Filtering and Analysis of Instrument SNPS

 SNPS were clumped using plink as above and analyzed using the R script `ld_clump_analysis.qmd`.
 We filtered to only include SNPS with a European MAF >= 0.01 and calculated summary statistics for both calcium and cholesterol SNPs.
 Wrote out the list of filtered SNPs.

+## MR Analyses

+### Drug Target MR Analyses

+Our first approach was to use UKBB-based cholesterol SNPs and MGI-BioVU calcium results to evaluate the specific effects of HMGCR, PCKS9, and NPC1L1 on serum calcium but there was very low coverage of the latter two in MGI-BioVU GWAS (see `drug_target_mr_analysis.qmd`), so we repeated this analysis using UKBB-based calcium SNPs (see `drug_target_mr_ukb.qmd`)

+### Outcome GWAS

+To evaluate the effects of cholesterol on vitamin D and bone mineral density we performed another set of MR analyses using `r mr-downstream-analyses.qmd`.

+### Summary Figures and Tables

+Each script exported several files including instruments used, instrument summary statistics and a variety of model outputs.
+These were combined for making figures and tables in the file `r summary-tables.qmd`.